🎰 Scam Guide · 2026 · Everywhere

 A phone caller announces the recipient has won a lottery prize and asks for personal info or an upfront fee to claim.
 Real lotteries never call winners — winners claim by presenting the winning ticket at a state lottery office.
 Any inbound phone call about lottery winnings is fraud regardless of which lottery is referenced.

-A representative case from FTC consumer-protection records: a 70-year-old retiree received a phone call from "the Mega Millions claims department" saying she had won $2.5 million on a ticket she purchased "during last week's promotion."
+FTC consumer-protection records describe the pattern: a 70-year-old retiree received a phone call from "the Mega Millions claims department" saying she had won $2.5 million on a ticket she purchased "during last week's promotion."
 The caller required her bank-account details to direct-deposit the winnings, plus a $5,000 wire to cover "federal tax withholding" before the deposit could be processed.
 She had not bought any Mega Millions tickets and had no idea what "promotion" the caller referenced; she gave the bank-account details and wired the $5,000 anyway because the caller "sounded so official."
 The bank-account access was used to drain $14,000 from her checking account; the wire went to the scammer.
 The Multi-State Lottery Association (which operates Mega Millions and Powerball) does not call winners; winners are notified at the state-level by news media when high-profile draws occur, and claims are filed in person at state lottery offices.

 What stops it is the no-inbound-lottery-call rule.
 Real lotteries never call you.
 Hang up on any inbound call about lottery winnings, regardless of which lottery is referenced.
 If you genuinely won a real lottery, you'll know — you bought the ticket, you have the ticket, and you'd claim it at a state lottery office in person.